hj-n/steadiness-cohesiveness/README.md

 ![](https://user-images.githubusercontent.com/38465539/124187732-353f8800-daf9-11eb-9754-3c7ba19aea84.png)

+Let's first examine the projections carefully.
+For Mammoth dataset, projections larger `n_neighbors` preserves the skeleton structure.
+For Spheres dataset, you can see the points from outer sphere (blue points) escapes from the cluster mainly formed by inner clusters when `n_neighbors` grow.
+Therefore, we can intuitively indicate that larger `n_neighbors` values better preserves the original inter-cluster structure for both dataset.

-We then applied Steadiness & Cohesiveness to the projections.
-We also applied previous local metrics (Trustworthiness & Continuity, Mean Relative Rank Errors) with *k*=10 and global metrics (Stress, DTM), to make the comparison
+Now its time to make test!!
+We applied Steadiness & Cohesiveness to the projections.
+Previous local metrics (Trustworthiness & Continuity, Mean Relative Rank Errors) with *k*=10 and global metrics (Stress, DTM) were also applied for the comparison.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/38465539/124186611-8a7a9a00-daf7-11eb-8df8-9ef94560467c.png" alt="" data-canonical-src="https://user-images.githubusercontent.com/38465539/124186611-8a7a9a00-daf7-11eb-8df8-9ef94560467c.png" width="80%"/>
 </p>

+As a result, we can find that Steadiness well captured the increment of the projection quality occurred by the increasing `n_neighbors` values, both for Mammoth (left) and Spheres (right).
+Cohesiveness increased only for Mammoth dataset.
+In contrast, other metrics, except DTM, failed to capture the increase of quality.